 My ESRC-funded PhD examined pedagogic activity within online television and videogame fan communities and in 2009 I secured funding from the British Academy for a project looking at the ethical manoeuvring of media audiences.
-I am currently completing a project examining the affective dimension of cultural work in the context of the closure of an independent DVD-rental store, and am developing a new project looking at modes of apprenticeship and creativity within contemporary makeup culture.
+I am currently developing a new project looking at modes of apprenticeship and creativity within contemporary makeup culture.

 I have served as ethics advisor for Horizon 2020 projects, chaired an Ethics Committee at the University of Leicester, and am a member of the Association of Internet Researchers Ethics Committee.